ubergeekin/MSDS6306_CaseStudy1/Case_Study1.md

 </tbody>
 </table>

-Table 9 gives a summary overview of ABV values across the entire United Sate, showing a wide range of alchol content across the nation.
+Table 9 gives a summary overview of ABV values across the entire United Sate, showing a wide range of alcohol content across the nation.
 We range from 1/10% to 12.8%.
 The average value of ABV comes in just below 6% at 5.97% while the absolute center value equates to 5.6%.
-This stands to reason as there area larger perentage of lower alcohol content beers with a few high proof beers which are defintely outliers.
+This stands to reason as there area larger percentage of lower alcohol content beers with a few high proof beers which are definitely outliers.

 Table 9: Summary statistics for the ABV